-Applications particularly are welcomed from older or non-traditional students and students from varied racial and ethnic backgrounds.
+Applications are particularly welcomed from older or nontraditional students and students from varied racial and ethnic backgrounds.
 College transfer students with a record of strong academic performance (GPA of 3.5 or higher) also are welcome to apply.
-The Davidson Honors College Application for Admission must be postmarked by December 31.
-Note that all applicants to the Davidson Honors College also must complete a separate application for admission to The University of Montana-Missoula.
+The Davidson Honors College Application for Admission must be postmarked or submitted online by .
+Note that all applicants to the Davidson Honors College also must complete a separate application for admission to the University of Montana-Missoula.